Hotel Chocolat started in 2006 with the discovery of a neglected cocoa farm on St Lucia, called the Rabot Estate.

 Charles Augustin, Island grower on St Lucia

-In 2011, we opened the Boucan resort, where we hoped to help support the local economy by supplying skilled employment.
+In 2011, we opened the Rabot Hotel where we hoped to help support the local economy by supplying skilled employment.
 Nestled in the rainforest 1000ft above sea level, the hotel and restaurant offer an escape from the hustle and bustle of daily life with our Cocoa Juvenate Spa and infinity pool.

 Our Engaged Ethics and sustainability mission mean that we care about how our produce is grown and raised.
 That means in both the London and St Lucia restaurants we use local, organic, seasonal ingredients wherever possible to support local farmers.